 This year, we are delighted to host the Men’s World Championship in May 2014.

-The Australian Open will be held again in January 2015.
+Our next major events here at RMTC will be held in January 2015.

 The club’s premier amateur event, the Boomerang Cup was held in January 2014.
 The RMTC Chasers were victorious over the Hatfield Hedonists in the narrowest of victories.
 The event normally occurs every two years.